sketch-hq/sketch-assistant-template/README.md

 ## Building a local development Assistant

-The quickest way to get the Assistant running in Sketch is to build it locally and add it directly to a Sketch document.
+The next quickest way to get the Assistant running is to build it locally and add it directly to a Sketch document.

 1. Run `yarn package-tarball`.
 1. Note that a `*.tgz` tarball has been built to the repository root.
 1. Use the _Install from disk_ option in Sketch's Assistants menu to add the freshly built Assistant to a document.
+1. Sketch will check the disk location for updates to the tarball, so you can continue to re-build the Assistant to the same location and see live updates in Sketch

+> ⚠️ Sketch documents with local Assistants added to them are not portable.
+That is, if you share a
+> Sketch document with a local Assistant with a co-worker they will not have access to the same
+> Assistant.
+If you need a shareable Sketch document with Assistants then you'll need to deploy your
+> Assistant publically.
+Read the next section for a guide on doing this.

 ## Deploying the Assistant

-In order for others to use your Assistant the tarball produced via the `yarn package-tarball` command needs to be hosted publically on the web.
+In order for others to use your Assistant via the _Install from URL_ option in Sketch its `*.tgz` tarball package needs to be hosted publically on the web.

-There are obvioulsy many ways to achieve this, which are beyond the scope of this guide.
-However the _"Deploy"_ GitHub Action included in this repostory can help you get started.
+There are obvioulsy many ways to achieve this, but this guide will focus on publishing your Assistant publically to npm.

+1. Review the npm [documentation](https://docs.npmjs.com/packages-and-modules) to familiarize yourself about publishing packages, but read on for a quick guide.
-1. Ensure GitHub Pages are enabled for the repository, and are configured to deploy from the `docs`. folder on the `master` branch.
+1. Ensure you have an npm account and are logged-in to npm on the command line via `npm login`.
-1. Ensure Github Actions are enabled for your repository.
-1. Rename `.github/workflows/deploy.yml.sample` to `.github/workflows/deploy.yml`.
-1. On subsequent pushes to `master` a basic page hosting the Assistant and a one-click install button is deployed to the repository's GitHub Pages site.
+1. Update your Assistant code as needed, implement any rules you want to and ensure any tests are passing.
+1. Ensure the `name` field in package.json has been set to a valid, unique npm package name.
+1. Ensure the `version` field in package.json is updated to reflect the version you want to publish.
+1. Run `yarn build` to prepare the Assistant for publishing.
+1. Run `npm publish`.
+1. After publishing is complete run `npm info <your-package-name>`, and take note of the distribution tarball url ending `*.tgz`.
+Copy and pasting this into the _Install from URL_ dialogue box in Sketch will result in a shareable Sketch document with your Assistant added and ready-to-go.

+> ℹ️ Look out for tighter Sketch integration with Assistants published to npm in the future.